 His wife walking out on him doesn’t bother Jake much, as he easily shifts his attention to Vickie (Cathy Moriarty), a fifteen-year-old girl who frequents the neighborhood pool.
 Their “romance” acts as a testament to Jake’s need to prove himself as the best.
 Everyone wants Vickie, but he ends up with her, even though one can assume he’s at least ten years older than she is.
 When the initial thrill of being in a somewhat forbidden relationship with a boxing celebrity wears off, Vickie finds herself trapped under Jake’s gloved thumb, subject to his violent outbursts and dangerously jealous tendencies, repeatedly accusing her of cheating.

 After the show, Jake sees Joey leaving a shop, the first time he has seen his brother since their falling out.
 Jake attempts to make up with Joey, cracking jokes, asking about his family and giving him an extremely awkward hug.
-Joey unconvincingly promises Jake that he’ll call him, which Jake seems content with that answer.
+Joey unconvincingly promises Jake that he’ll call him, an answer with which Jake seems content.
 For someone who used to have everything and now has nothing, he’ll settle for something.

 If fame, fortune and family are a man’s ultimate goal in life, why does he still feel an emptiness when he’s achieved these things?
-When the pinnacle of masculinity is not enough, where does a man turn?
-For Scorcese, it was drugs.
+When the pinnacle of masculinity and success is not enough, where does a man turn?
+For Scorsese, it was drugs.
 For LaMotta, it was violence.
-The same can be said for countless other men who find themselves stuck in the trappings of mainstream, cisgender and heterosexual masculinity, on an endless quest to prove something to their peers–that they’re the best, that they’re formidable, that they deserve to fill the space that they occupy.
-Constantly in competition with each other, seemingly on the verge of snapping, for the acceptably masculine man, there is no time for rest because he always has to be on guard, ready to defend his masculinity in an instant.
+The same can be said for countless other men who find themselves stuck in the trappings of mainstream masculinity, on an endless quest to prove something to their peers–that they’re the best, that they’re formidable, that they deserve to fill the space that they occupy.
+Constantly in competition with each other, seemingly on the verge of snapping, for this man, there is no time for rest because he always has to be on guard, ready to defend his masculinity in an instant.

 Mainstream masculinity alone cannot sustain a man as it makes him incapable of maintaining meaningful relationships.
 This form of masculinity encourages emotional illiteracy and, as a result, has dire consequences for its adherents.
 Viewers can look at Raging Bull as a study of where this lifestyle goes wrong—the emotional insecurity, the inability to properly express one’s self, the refusal to take responsibility for one’s actions.
 The life of a masculine man is a lonely one, as emphasized by Jake LaMotta’s solitary monologues in his dressing room serving as bookends for the film.
 His choices, encouraged by a society that rewarded his violence until it became too much, leads one to wonder if he could have ended up any other way and how many other men have and will suffer this same fate.